Train (board game)

 Train is a board game designed by Brenda Romero in 2009.
 In the game, players are tasked with transporting passengers along a railway before their opponents.
-At the end of the game, it is revealed that the final station is a Nazi concentration camp, and that the players had been participating in the Holocaust.
+At the end of the game, it is revealed that the final station is a Nazi concentration camp, and that the players had been participating in the murder of Jews during the Holocaust.

 Development

 Romero created Train over the course of nine months, with the game releasing on April 29, 2009, at a Games for Change conference.
 Train is one of six games in a series she called "The Mechanic is the Message", which are intended to express difficult emotions through game mechanics.
 After finding that games were successful in explaining the emotional impact of the Atlantic slave trade to her daughter, Romero went on to design Train as a way to explain the Holocaust in a way that was accessible to a child.
 The main intent of the game was for players to feel complicit.